What Is Discontinuation Syndrome And What Should I Do About It?

 Symptoms Tend To Differ With Different Medications

-Depending on the antidepressant you've been taking, you may experience different symptoms than someone else or that a time when you discontinued a different antidepressant.
+Depending on the antidepressant you've been taking, you may experience different symptoms than someone else or than another time when you discontinued a different antidepressant.
 For example, SSRI discontinuation syndrome symptoms are dizziness, gastrointestinal upset, lethargy, anxiety, low mood, sleep problems, and headaches.

 When Does Discontinuation Syndrome Happen?